San Miguel Beermen: 1987: The return of the Beermen under Norman Black

+1988–1994: Ramon Fernandez joins the Beermen and the Grand Slam

 San Miguel acquired Ricardo Brown from Great Taste through an offer sheet beginning the 1988 PBA season and they continued their winning ways by capturing the Open Conference crown, defeating newcomer Purefoods Hotdogs, who were aiming for a cinderella finish, in a classic, seven-game series.
 After placing fourth in the All-Filipino Conference, the Beermen traded Abet Guidaben to Purefoods for Ramon Fernandez.
 The trade was executed in the height of a disagreement between Fernandez and the Purefoods management.

 The Beermen with Norman Black and Michael Phelps as their imports, won another championship and retains the Reinforced Conference title by defeating the Bobby Parks led-Shell Rimula-X in five games.
 Ramon Fernandez won his fourth Most Valuable Player Award at the end of the season.

-The Grand Slam in 1989

-1989 would be year the San Miguel Beermen would become one of the greatest teams in PBA history.
-The Beermen added two rookies in their lineup whom the team drafted during the pre-season, shooting-guard Renato Agustin and forward Bobby Jose.
-Picked by experts as heavy favorites in the first conference of the season, the team have lived up to the billing, sweeping the 10-game eliminations and they easily won the Open Conference crown with a repeat 4–1 series victory over Formula Shell that is built around the troika of best import awardee Bobby Parks, sophomore guard Ronnie Magsanoc and rookie center and top draft pick Benjie Paras.
+In 1989, the Beermen added two rookies in their lineup whom the team drafted during the pre-season, shooting-guard Renato Agustin and forward Bobby Jose.

-The All-Filipino Conference finals between San Miguel and Purefoods Hotdogs showcase perhaps the best local talents battling it out for All-Filipino supremacy.
-The Beermen will have former Purefoods playing coach Ramon Fernandez on their side this time going up against his former teammates Alvin Patrimonio, Jojo Lastimosa and Jerry Codinera.
-Another interesting match up is the duel of coaches Norman Black and the dean, Purefoods coach Baby Dalupan.
-San Miguel won in six games after being stunned in Game One of the title series.
-The Beermen clinch their first All-Filipino title on September 3, 1989, outscoring the Hotdogs in the final quarter, 43–32, in a 128–109 victory.
-The title-clinching win came three days after they lost Game five to the Hotdogs in a hard-fought overtime game.
+The All-Filipino Conference finals between San Miguel and Purefoods Hotdogs featured local players competing for the All-Filipino title.
+San Miguel included Ramon Fernandez, while Purefoods featured Alvin Patrimonio, Jojo Lastimosa, and Jerry Codinera.
+The series also featured a matchup between coaches Norman Black and Baby Dalupan.
+San Miguel won the series in six games after losing Game One.
+San Miguel won the All-Filipino title on September 3, 1989, outscoring Purefoods in the final quarter, 43–32, for a 128–109 victory.
+The win occurred three days after San Miguel lost Game Five in overtime.

 Only one conference was left to achieve the grandslam and San Miguel brought in Keith Smart as their import for the Third Conference.
 After five games in the eliminations, Smart was replaced by Ennis Whatley.
 The Beermen defeated sister team Añejo Rum 65 that has a high-scoring import in Carlos Briggs, four games to one, in the Reinforced Conference finals as they completed a three-conference sweep, becoming the third team to capture the PBA grandslam.